MykhailoKopytskyi/BalatroGame/README.md

 ## Overview
-When undertaking the Functional Programming module, we completed the two courseworks.
+When undertaking the Functional Programming module, we completed two courseworks.
 This is the 1st one.
-All the UI was abstracted away from us and we only had to implement the most interesting part, that is, the core logic of the game.
+All the UI was abstracted away from us and we only had to implement the most interesting part, that is, the core logic of the Balatro game, so that a user could play the game themselves and also an AI that can play the game themselves.
 All the code written by me is located in ``./src/CourseworkOne.hs`` file.
 The rest of the code was provided from the beginning by the module organiser.